syncfusion-content/maui-docs/MAUI/TimePicker/Customizations.md

 #### Text-Color

-Text colors of the OK and Cancel buttons can be customized by setting the [`SfDatePicker.FooterView`]() properties.
+Text colors of the OK and Cancel buttons can be customized by setting the [`SfTimePicker.FooterView`]() properties.

 {% tabs %}